-An HBV cure program built on ingenuity, vision and experience
+An HBV program built on ingenuity, vision and experience

 HBV—one of the world’s most prevalent diseases

-Currently there are no curative therapies available for HBV.
-The current standard of care is life-long suppressive treatment with medications that reduce, but do not eliminate, the virus, resulting in very low cure rates.
-The unmet need is enormous.
+The current standard of care for patients with chronic HBV infection is life-long suppressive treatment with medications that reduce, but do not eliminate, the virus, resulting in very low cure rates and enormous unmet need.

 1Marcellin, et al, AASLD 2014, Poster 1861